jeremychone/rust-genai/README.md

 - **IMPORTANT 2** `0.1.x` will still have some breaking changes in patches, so make sure to **lock** your version, e.g., `genai = "=0.1.0"`.
 In short, `0.1.x` can be considered "beta releases."

-- **IMPORTANT 3** This is **NOT** intended to be a replacement for [async-openai](https://crates.io/search?q=async-openai) and [ollama-rs](https://crates.io/crates/ollama-rs), but rather to tackle the simpler lowest common denominator of chat generation use cases, where API depth is less a priority than API commonality.
+- **IMPORTANT 3** This is **NOT** intended to be a replacement for [async-openai](https://crates.io/search?q=async-openai) and [ollama-rs](https://crates.io/crates/ollama-rs), but rather to tackle the simpler lowest common denominator of chat generation use cases, where API depth is less aa priority than API commonality.

 ## Library Focus: